top of page

 🌿 Pillar 1: Mindset

 Mindset is not just “positive thinking.”
 It’s the beliefs and habits that drive your behaviors, boundaries, and stress response.
+Questions to journal:

 • What beliefs have I carried about my health?